chirkov86/JS-AJAX/README.md

 # JS-AJAX
 JS-AJAX Description

-Script in `index.html` asynchroniosly loads the weather forecast
+Script in `index.html` asynchronously loads the weather forecast in Moscow for:
+- today with help of `.then(..)` chaining
+- tomorrow with help of `async/await`